-B. Fiscal Year 2018/2019:
+B. Fiscal Year 2023/2024

-- 1. For Fiscal Year 2018/2019, effective on the first full pay period in October of 2018 (October 7, 2018), eligible bargaining unit employees, who on their most recent annual Leadership Performance Review (LPR) or other performance-based evaluation program received a rating of "Meets Overall Expectations" or "Exceeds Overall Expectations" will receive a two percent (2.0%) base salary increase (within the salary range).
-Those current employees recently hired and who have yet to receive their annual performance review for their current position as of October 6, 2018, shall also receive the two percent (2.0%) base salary increase.
-To be eligible, employees must be employed in a Bargaining Unit position as of the effective date, and be employed by the County as of October 6, 2018. - 2.
-Eligible employees below the maximum of the pay range, and limited to an increase of less than two percent (2.0%) to their base hourly pay due to the maximum of the pay range, shall receive a one-time, gross lump sum amount equal to the difference between two percent (2.0%) and the percentage increase received (such gross lump sum payments shall be rounded to the nearest dollar). - 3.
-Eligible employees whose base hourly rate is at or above the maximum rate of their pay range as of October 6, 2018, will not be eligible for a base hourly adjustment as provided in Section B.1. above.
-Those employees will receive a one-time, gross lump sum amount equal to two percent (2.0%) of the employee's base annual salary.
+1. For Fiscal Year 2023/2024, effective on the first full pay period in October of 2023 (October 1, 2023), eligible bargaining unit employees, who on their most recent annual performance review or other performance-based evaluation program received a rating of

+"Meets Overall Expectations" or "Exceeds Overall Expectations" will receive a two-and onehalf percent (2.5%) base salary increase (within the salary range).
+Those current employees recently hired and who have yet to receive their annual performance review for their current position as of September 30, 2023, shall also receive the two-and one-half percent (2.5%) base salary increase.
+To be eligible, employees must be employed in a Bargaining Unit position as of September 30, 2023.

+2. Eligible employees below the maximum of the pay range and, limited to an increase of less than two-and one-half percent (2.5%) to their base hourly pay due to the maximum of the pay range, shall receive a one-time, gross lump sum amount equal to the difference between two-and one-half percent (2.5%) and the percentage increase received (such gross lump sum payments shall be rounded to the nearest dollar).

+3. Eligible employees whose base hourly rate is at or above the maximum rate of their pay range as of September 30, 2023, will not be eligible for a base hourly adjustment as provided in Section B.1. above.
+Those employees will receive a one-time, gross lump sum amount equal to two-and one-half percent (2.5%) of the employee's base annual salary.

-- 4. All current employees who on their most recent annual performance evaluation received a rating of "Does Not Meet Overall Expectations" will not be eligible to receive the annually determined percentage increase at this time.
-However, in accordance with County Policy, such employees should be placed on a formal Performance Improvement Plan with a time duration of ninety (90) days and receive a "Special Performance Evaluation" at the conclusion of the Performance Improvement Plan time frame, Those employees with a performance rating that at least "Meets Overall Expectations" will receive the two percent (2.0%) base salary increase prospectively. - 5.
-Notwithstanding the above, in the event that the County agrees to a non-concessionary, across the board salary/wage increase greater than five percent (5%) combined over Fiscal Years 2017/2018 and 2018/2019 with the Blue Collar Bargaining Agreement, White Collar Agreement, or unrepresented employees, either party may request in writing its desire to meet to explore alternatives to the agreed upon salary/wage provisions of this Article.
-Any such request is an informal request that does not trigger the opening of the parties' Collective Bargaining Agreement or the impasse provisions of Chapter 447, Florida Statutes.
-Further, the request must be received within thirty (30) days of County approval of such salary decrease/increase. - 6.
-For Fiscal Year 2018/2019, effective on the first full pay period in April of 2019 (April 7, 2019), eligible bargaining unit employees who have three (3) years or more years of continuous service experience in their current County job classifications as of April 6, 2019, and who are below the 25th percentile of their pay grade, shall have their salary adjusted upward to the 25th percentile of their pay grade.
+4. All current employees who on their most recent annual performance evaluation received a rating of "Does Not Meet Overall Expectations" will not be eligible to receive the annually determined percentage increase at this time.
+However, in accordance with County Policy, such employees should be placed on a formal Performance Improvement Plan with a time duration of ninety (90) days and receive a "Special Performance Evaluation".
+At the conclusion of the Performance Improvement Plan time frame, those employees with a performance rating that at least "Meets Overall Expectations" will receive the two-and one-half percent (2.5%) base salary increase prospectively.

+11c

-C. Fiscal Year 2019/2020:
+C. Fiscal Year 2024/2025